AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 - **QP6**: show the most recent positive English comment for product 42
 - **QP7**: delete comment by id

-## What's wrong with DynamoDB filters?
+## What's wrong with DynamoDB filters

 DynamoDB allows us to filter query results before they are returned to our client program.
 It is possible to filter on any non-key attribute, which sounds liberating at first.
 However, if a large amount of data is filtered out, we will still consume resources, time and money in order to find the needle in the haystack.
 This is particularly costly if each item size runs into kilobytes.